svaarala/duktape/doc/low-memory.rst

   $ make clean duk
   $ ./duk --alloc-logging tests/ecmascript/test-dev-mandel2-func.js

-The "ajduk" command line tool is a variant with AllJoyn.js pool allocator, and a host of low memory optimizations.
+The "duk-low" command line tool is a variant with a simple pool allocator, and a host of low memory optimizations.
 It represents a low memory target quite well and it can also be requested to write out an allocation log::

-  # Log written to /tmp/ajduk-alloc-log.txt
+  # Log written to /tmp/lowmem-alloc-log.txt
-  $ make clean ajduk
+  $ make clean duk-low
-  $ ./ajduk --ajsheap-log tests/ecmascript/test-dev-mandel2-func.js
+  $ ./duk-low --lowmem-log tests/ecmascript/test-dev-mandel2-func.js

 Allocation logs are represented in examples/alloc-logging format::